A story on letting go of ego and allowing the universe to lead

 What a rush.

 From there, I went on to play competitive soccer (starting at age 11), followed by four years of varsity in high school (I was the only freshman who made the team), two years for Cypress College, the number one junior college team in the nation (at that time), and then Division I for University of the Pacific.
 I wasn’t the most gifted player—fancy moves weren’t my thing—but I was fast and I knew the game well.
 I could read the field and often determine a player’s next move before they knew themselves.
-I was a force to be reckoned with on the left wing, earning countless accolades and stats—most goals scored in a single season, highest number of assists, coaches award twice over, all-conference honors numerous times, team captain, MVP, etc.
+I was a force to be reckoned with on the left wing, earning countless accolades and stats—most goals scored in a single season, highest number of assists, coaches award three times over, all-conference honors numerous times, team captain, MVP, etc.

 And to think…none of that would’ve happened if I’d continue to let my stubborn pride get in the way all those years ago.
 But life is funny that way.
 Sometimes you have to stop digging your heels in the ground and instead, kick the (curve)ball that’s thrown at you in order to get to your goal.